-Cold Weather Concreting22 Sep 2021, Posted by Concrete Facts in
+Cold Weather Concreting05 Oct 2021, Posted by Concrete Facts in

 While concreting work can be done year-round, there are special considerations to make in extreme temperatures, both hot and cold.
 Any placement, finishing, curing, and protection of concrete in weather below 40 degrees Fahrenheit for longer than three days is considered cold weather concreting.
 Generally, cold weather concreting can be done effectively with the use of proper methods and tools like concrete formwork ties, but it is important to take extra care to ensure the integrity of the concrete.